monsoonmaelstrom/book2/book2.md

 ----

-“I saw you talking to General Iverson earlier,” Henry says as we sit together at a table with Amelia.
+“I saw you talking to General Iverson earlier,” Henry comments, as we sit together at a table with Amelia.

-“Correction, you saw General Iverson talking to me earlier,” I tell him as I blow on a spoonful of soup.
+“Correction, you saw General Iverson talking *to me* earlier,” I tell him as I blow on a spoonful of soup.

 “Really?”
 Amelia asks.